Region-Resolved Interface Descriptors in III-nitride-nanocluster photocatalysts: Abstract

 \section{Abstract}

-{ Understanding how nanocluster cocatalysts modify the electronic structure of III-nitride surfaces is central to the rational design of efficient photocatalytic interfaces.
-Here, we establish design principles for nanocluster cocatalysts on GaN-based semiconductors by systematically analyzing the spatially resolved electronic structure of GaN-, InGaN-, and ScGaN-based slabs decorated with six-atom elemental nanoclusters.
-Using a region-resolved projected local density of states (PLDOS) framework, we reveal that semiconductor-nanocluster interfaces operate as laterally heterogeneous electronic systems, in which nanocluster-covered regions govern charge injection and band bending, while uncovered nitride regions retain surface states that facilitate surface activation.
-We further show that cocatalyst effectiveness is controlled not only by hydrogen adsorption energy, but also by interfacial electrostatics, including band alignment, metal-induced gap-state suppression, and in-plane dipoles, with the semiconductor substrate defining the baseline electronic regime.
-Machine-learning regression models trained on physically motivated global and region-specific descriptors quantify the relative importance of these mechanisms and their correlation with hydrogen adsorption energetics.
-Together, this work provides transferable design principles for nanocluster cocatalysts on III-nitrides and a generalizable first-principles framework for studying spatially heterogeneous semiconductor-nanocluster interfaces. }
+Understanding how nanocluster cocatalysts modify the electronic structure of III-nitride surfaces is central to the rational design of efficient photocatalytic interfaces.
+Here, we introduce a region-resolved first-principles framework for analyzing GaN-, InGaN-, and ScGaN-based slabs decorated with six-atom elemental nanoclusters.
+Using a region-resolved projected local density of states (PLDOS) analysis, we separate the electronic response of nanocluster-covered regions from that of uncovered semiconductor surface regions, revealing that semiconductor--nanocluster interfaces behave as laterally heterogeneous electronic systems.
+In this picture, nanocluster-covered regions are associated with local band bending, charge injection, and nanocluster-induced gap states, whereas uncovered nitride regions retain surface-localized states and in-plane dipoles that may influence adsorbate interactions and water-activation pathways.
+These distinct regional responses motivate the definition of region-resolved interface descriptors, which are further integrated into an Interface Score: a physics-informed comparative metric that combines injection, activation, and interfacial-coupling contributions to rank heterogeneous model interfaces on a common descriptor basis.
+Machine-learning models trained on global and region-resolved descriptors are used primarily as interpretability tools to assess their correlation with single-H adsorption energetics.
+The results show that spatially averaged descriptors capture broad adsorption-energy trends, while region-resolved descriptors expose complementary local information related to interfacial electrostatics and charge separation.
+Together, this work establishes a generalizable descriptor framework for moving beyond spatially averaged electronic-structure analysis and for bridging first-principles calculations with experimental interpretation of heterogeneous photocatalytic interfaces.